 • Tax treatment: W-2 employee.
 Federal withholding, Social Security, Medicare.
 Tennessee has no state income tax, so no state withholding.

-• Overtime: Generally not authorized for routine schedules; requires advance approval from MCO Care Coordinator.
-Katie Beckett Part A explicitly caps CD workers at 40 hours/week without overtime approval.
+• Overtime: Generally not authorized for routine schedules; requires advance approval from the MCO Care Coordinator.
+Katie Beckett Part A caps CD workers at 40 hours/week without overtime approval.

 CD-Eligible Services: A Cross-Program View